aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/hide-chart-legend-in-a-worksheet/_index.md

 This REST API hides the legend in a chart.
 A **chart legend** is the box that identifies the data series plotted in the chart.

+The API requires a valid Aspose Cloud JWT token, the workbook must be uploaded to Aspose Cloud storage, and the API version used is **v3.0**.

+## Security and Authentication
+The Aspose.Cells Cloud APIs are secure and require [JWT token-based authentication](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).

 ## REST API

 ```http